Javadyakuza/TIP3-Docs/Deployments/External/Transfer.md

 * Transfer - Transfer tokens and optionally deploy TokenWallet for recipient account address.
 * Transfer tokens using another TokenWallet address, that wallet must be deployed previously.

-In the following code sample we assume Alice doesn't have a token wallet, so at the first we deploy a token wallet for alice which can be accomplished using `transfer` function, then we can utilize the `transferToWallet` function and transfer some TIP3-token to alice
+In the code sample provided below, we assume that Alice does not have a token wallet.
+Therefore, we begin by deploying a token wallet for Alice which will be accomplished when using the  `transfer`  function.
+Subsequently, we can employ the  `transferToWallet`  function to transfer a certain amount of TIP3 tokens to Alice.
 :::

 <span  :class="LLdis" style="font-size: 1.1rem;">

-We can transfer TIP-3 tokens as explained in the code samples below:
+In the code sample below, we will demonstrate how to transfer TIP-3 tokens using locklift:

 </span>

 <span :class="EIPdis" style="font-size: 1.1rem;">

-The easiest part between all the previous steps is transferring the TIP-3 tokens which is explained in the codes samples below:
+Certainly!
+Transferring TIP-3 tokens is considered one of the easier steps in the process.

 :::danger